Shiryou/kiranwelle/content/posts/2024-05-29-birthright-day-1.md

 The first day involved mostly figuring out which dependencies were needed where and how to get them installed.
 You can read about that [here]({{< ref "2024-05-28-birthright.md" >}} "Compiling Birthright: The Gorgon's Alliance").

-Try `MAKE.BAT dos`
+First, we try `MAKE.BAT dos`

 >     Building RELEASE NOVA.EXE for DOS
 >     makefile(795): Error(F46): Illegal character value 1aH in file
 >     Error(E02): Make execution terminated
 >     'grep' is not recognized as an internal or external command, operable program or batch file.

-Remove last character in Makefile
+There seems to be some corruption in the Makefile.
+Removing last character in `Makefile` resolves the issue.

-Try `MAKE.BAT dos`.
-Pops up a dialog.
+`MAKE.BAT dos` again, and we get an error dialog:

 > Unsupported 16-Bit Application
 >